Written by Anna Tvedt, former SDSU Extension Nutrition Field Specialist.

 Starting or expanding a farm to school or early care program can come with expenses.
 However, there are options to help make local procurement, garden, and education projects more possible and affordable.

-The following lists (with links) provide examples of options that your program can look into when starting with farm to school or early care and education.
-These lists are not all-encompassing, but they are a good starting place with resources likely to be available on a recurring basis.
+The following lists (with links) provide examples of options that your program can look into for funding farm to school or early care and education projects.
+These lists are not all-encompassing, but they are a good starting place, with resources likely to be available on a recurring basis.

 State Funding